ECS 289M, Winter/Spring Quarters 2018

 - Final report, poster, and 20 minute presentation

 Due: June 6, upload final report to both PURR and Canvas, and the poster and presentation to Canvas

 These are to be uploaded to both Canvas and PURR, as described in the General Information handout.

-The project descriptions are all on Canvas in the class area.
+The project descriptions are all on PURR.
+Here is what is available there: